Natacha Nattova: Biography

 She was born in Saint Petersburg, but fled Russia with her parents during the 1917 Revolution and settled in Nice.
 She became a student at the Paris Opéra, and was attracted to modern dance.
-In 1923, she worked as a featured dancer in the revue Paris Sans Voiles, a showcase for the Dolly Sisters at Les Ambassadeurs, and later that year danced in another show, Impressions-Musicale at the Gaumont-Palace.
+In 1923, she worked as a featured dancer in the revue Paris Sans Voiles, a showcase for the Dolly Sisters at Café des Ambassadeurs, and later that year danced in another show, Impressions-Musicale at the Gaumont-Palace.

 In 1924, after adopting the name Nattova, she teamed up with French dancer Gene Myrio (born Henri Jean Raoul Delteil, 1899–1975).
 The pair headlined at the nightclub Au Canari as an adagio team, combining dance with graceful acrobatics.
 The impresario Albert de Courville then booked them to appear in a revue at the London Palladium.
 They were very successful, the British magazine Theatre World commenting that their dancing was "exquisite and of a quality rarely seen outside the Russian ballet."
 Nattova was seen as beautiful and creative, designing her own sets and costumes, but also had a volatile temperament.
 She and Myrio appeared in de Courville's next production, Sky High in 1925, alongside Australian performers Toots and Lorna Pounds.
 However, there was tension between Nattova and the sisters, and she and Myrio left the show.
 They performed together in other cabaret shows in London, where they were seen by American booking agent William Morris, who offered them a place in the New York show The Greenwich Village Follies.

 Nattova and Myrio gave their first performances in New York in November 1925, and were an immediate sensation, at one point each night Nattova leaping some 15 feet into Myrio's arms.
 They toured with the show, but in rehearsing a new move Nattova fell, rendering her unconscious and breaking her nose.
 After her recovery, Myrio decided to leave, Nattova got into a fight with her understudy, and she was dropped from the roster of the Jones and Green theatrical company.
 She continued to perform, with a new dance partner, Russian-born Rodion Gritzanov (1896–1968), and from 1926 to 1928 the pair toured as Nattova and Rodion.
 They featured a "Moth and Flame" dance act, which was regarded as being more sensational than that of their rivals.
 However, Nattova's temperament again led to problems, and she was involved in legal actions against managers and agents.
 She also had another fall, breaking her ankle, and Rodion decided to leave the pairing.